xi801/APSAM/README.md

 * [√] Making XSeg public
 * [√] Provide training and testing code for APSAM.
 * [×] Checkpoints for APSAM will be made public.

+---

+## Acknowledgement
+We thank the authors of
+**[SAMUS:Adapting Segment Anything Model for Clinically-Friendly and Generalizable Ultrasound Image Segmentation](https://arxiv.org/abs/2309.06824)** (Lin et al., *MICCAI 2024*)
+for open-sourcing their code and for helpful discussions.